greglook/blocks/README.md

 - [blocks-s3](//github.com/greglook/blocks-s3) backed by a bucket in Amazon S3.
 - [blocks-adl](//github.com/amperity/blocks-adl) backed by Azure DataLake store.
 - [blocks-monger](//github.com/20centaurifux/blocks-monger) backed by MongoDB.

+## Block Metrics

+The `blocks.meter` namespace provides instrumentation for block stores to measure data flows, call latencies, and other metrics.
+These measurements are built around the notion of a _metric event_ and an associated _recording function_ on the store which the events are passed to.
+Each event has a namespaced `:type` keyword, a `:label` associated with the store, and a numeric `:value`.
+The store currently measures the call latencies of the storage methods as well as the flow of bytes into or out of a store's blocks.

+To enable metering, set a `::meter/recorder` function on the store.
+The function will be called with the store itself and each metric event.
+The `:label` on each event is derived from the store - it will use the store's class name or an explicit `::meter/label` value if available.

 ## License